- Getting Started

 - Obtain principal investigator’s signature.

 - Send form to CLAS OSR.

 - Make certain there is sufficient budget to move, and the move is allowable.

-- If moving salary you must also move the appropriate amount of fringes.
+- If moving salary you must also move the appropriate amount of fringe benefits.

-- If moving funds out of an account that excludes indirect costs and into one that includes indirect costs make sure the appropriate amount of F&A is captured and increased.
+- If moving funds out of an account that excludes indirect costs and into one that includes indirect costs make sure the appropriate amount of F&A is captured and that account line is increased.

 - If moving funds into an account that excludes indirect costs from an account that includes indirect costs, make sure appropriate amount of F&A is released and placed into a pool to spend. (usually the pool you are moving funds into)

 A cost transfer is the reassignment of expenditure from one fund to another fund.
 When the project receiving the expense is a sponsored grant or contract, special rules apply.